garyttierney/me3/CONTRIBUTING.md

 Code contributed to this project should follow the [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/checklist.html) as much as possible (even if this project is an application instead of a library).

+## Notes for maintainers

+me3 uses a variety of hosted services, ensure you've been onboarded to the following:

+- Cloudflare
+- Google Search Console
+- Google Analytics
+- ReadTheDocs
+- Sentry.io
+- Crowdin.com